migauth/tweeter-lhl/README.md

 - On the bottom right there is a count that will let the user know when they have exceeded chatacter limit.
 Max limit is 140.
 - If user submits past character limit, or with an empty field, an error message will appear.
 - Tweeter has a responsive desin for desktop and tablet/mobile size.
+- Click down double arrows to toggle comment area.
+- Scroll to top of page button will appear if scrolling down.

 ## Dependencies